timkinnane/hubot-playbook/README.md

 - Let modules refer back up to Playbook and use that instead of Helpers
 - Move message observer methods into Hubot Pretend
 - Create integration test, to replace diagnostics
+- Implement semantic-release

 ### Beta Features

-- Allow directing dialogues
-- Allow directing scenes by key - so object isn't required
+- Replace underscore with lodash and Q with bluebird
 - Keep director keys, whitelist/blacklist denials in hubot brain
-- Save transcript to brain (through dialogue or in scene)
+- Add transcript module to collect and query dialogue transcripts (from scene)
+- Save transcripts to brain
 - Add context key/value collection methods from callbacks, store with user key
 - Parse Playbook messages with context for template tags e.g. ok {{ username }}
+- Add outline module, to define behavior models in YML and load from S3 etc

 ### Release Roadmap

 - Fix generated docs!
+- Example setup steps for a Playbook bot without development requirements
 - Save/restore director config in hubot brain against key if provided
-- Example setup steps for a Playbook bot without development requirements
+- Allow directing dialogues
+- Allow directing scene/dialogue by key string
 - Queue dialogue.receive calls to ensure messages process synchronously
 - Optional config for send middleware to throttle hearing consecutive res
 - Display "thinking" ellipses (emit event for use by adapters)
+- Make interactive demo bots, illustrating features